Passports, Documents, and Visas

 - any insurance card numbers

-- If you lose your passport, immediately contact the State Department.
-Instructions are found at: https://travel.state.gov/content/passports/en/passports/lost-stolen.html
+If you lose your passport, immediately contact the State Department.
+Instructions are found at: https://travel.state.gov/content/passports/en/passports/lost-stolen.html The scanned copy will make it much faster to get a replacement.

 The State Department of the United States requires that the sex listed on your passport match that of your visa application.
 The government of your host country will also require this.
 If you plan to legally change your sex before you leave the country, please think about the time required to get through the entire process of courthouse, state, new passport and obtaining a visa.
 This may not be the right time to do it.
 OR, consider applying for a spring semester placement instead of a fall placement and start now with all of the paperwork.